-There are divergent views within the IOSEA family regarding the operation of the proposed IOSEA Site Network.
-However, it is generally agreed that adding a site to the IOSEA Site Network should not impose any new binding financial commitments or any new legal obligations on Signatory States.
+It is agreed that adding a site to the IOSEA Site Network should not impose any new binding financial commitments or any new legal obligations on Signatory States.
 The three models presented below represent a continuum, with implementation measures and network coordination being largely dependent on available financial resources.
 Different levels of cost are associated with the alternative designs that can be envisaged.
 Combinations of aspects of the designs presented in these three alternatives are also feasible.
 Table 2 provides a summary of the continuum of networking activities possible under each of the three Models.